bcace/tay/README.md

 > Since *act* pass is O(n), where worst case for a *see* phase is O(n^2) it's not usually that important to multithread the *act* phase, but there could be cases where the *act* code is so complicated and slow that the *act* pass starts competing with the *see* passes for time, so we do it anyway.

 ## Implemented setups

+This section lists currently implemented setups.
+A setup is a combination of a space partition structure and a multithreading strategy for that structure.

+### Simple

+(no structure, just balancing workloads on multiple threads)

 ### Tree